 NEW YORK – With the Delta variant of SARS-CoV-2 continuing to spread throughout the country and the traditional winter respiratory virus season right around the corner, combo COVID-19/Influenza tests could see strong demand in coming months.

-On the other, they might not.
+On the other hand, they might not.

 Last summer saw a number of diagnostics developers bring combination COVID-19/Flu tests to market.
 Laboratories, meanwhile, were trying to cope with the challenges of adding SARS-CoV-2 to the usual mix of winter infections, including what many anticipated would be a shortage of tests and testing supplies.